brendanoshea84/tandem_skydive/README.md

     - Once the customer has purchased their package.
 The next step is to book a date and time.
 As the plane has limited seats and the company changes location half way through summer.
 I would need to create a large booking service.
 As such, I had limited time and will be implemented at a later date.
     - A summary of bookings per day for for required staff.
     - Each jumper gets their own ticket receipt.
+    - A jumper could change their bookings using their loggin or id from their purchase
 1. Live google maps:
     - While the page has a image and a link to google map.
 I would like to implement a google search directly into the website.
+1. Facebook loggin:
+    - This would help advertise the experience and allow user feedback on both Facebook and the website.